Inventory control features in the syllabuses of several ACCA examination papers. The areas usually tested in these papers are:

 When determining how much to order at a time, an organisation will recognise that:

-- as order quantity rises, average stock rises and the total annual cost of holding stock rises
+- as order quantity rises, average inventory rises and the total annual cost of holding inventory rises

 - as order quantity rises, the number of orders decreases and the total annual re-order costs decrease.